AayushAlokGit/DocumentationRetrievalMCPServer/docs/MCP_SERVER_SETUP.md

 In GitHub Copilot Chat (Agent mode):

 1. Click the **Tools** button
-2. Search for "work" - you should see your work item tools listed
+2. Search for "document" - you should see your documentation tools listed
 3. Enable the tools you want to use

 ### Test 3: Basic Functionality Test